DSR-RHIT/me497-reproducible-research/cm/cm030_change-conflict-revert.md

 So we actually haven't "reverted"---we copied an historical version and saved it as the current version.

-This approach suits *our* collaborative goals, but in future projects you may find that you need to learn the *Shell* commands and processes for conventional reverting.
+This approach suits *our* collaborative goals, but in future projects you may find that you need to learn the correct Shell commands and processes for conventional reverting.

 ------------------------------------------------------------------------